TodePond/TodePondDotCom/wikiblogarden/genocide/twitter/rules/readme.md

 ## Twitter is a vile website

-Twitter is a [vile website](https://www.todepond.com/wikiblogarden/social-media/hackernews/), as we [all know already](https://www.todepond.com/wikiblogarden/genocide/twitter/died/).
+Twitter is a [vile website](https://www.todepond.com/wikiblogarden/social-media/hackernews/), as we [already know](https://www.todepond.com/wikiblogarden/genocide/twitter/died/).

 On twitter, hateful voices are platformed[^hate], while queer voices are suppressed[^queer].
 So ideally, I wouldn't use twitter at all.
 And I feel very guilty about how much I do use it.